MichaelACraig/FencingTracker.com-Webscaper-Visualizer/README.md

     3. Pyvis (pip3 inbstall pyvis)

 WALKTHROUGH:
-  1. Lines 199-201 in scraper.py.
-Route your directory to you are currently storing your repo instance and link to Data file so files can be written
+  1. Lines 199-201 in scraper.py: Route your directory to you are currently storing your repo instance and link to Data file so files can be written
       - Files are already written for you, so no need and runtime is really wrong, but if you want to update the Data (i.e FencingTracker updates) do step 1
   2. Uncomment commands and run scraper.py
-  3.

-Node structure (Visualizations Sake):
-  NAME
+  3. Line 81 in visualizer.py: Route your directory to you are currently storing your repo instance and link to Data file so files can be written
+  4. Uncomment command and run visualizer.py

+Depending on the graph being visualized, below is what the Node will store in order of hierarchy NAME
   CLUB AFFILIATION
+  All-Time Win/Loss Statistics

 All-time Win/Loss Statistics (Array Implementation):
   Wins
   Losses
   Win Ratio
   Pool Wins
   Pool Losses
   Pool Win Ratio
   DE Wins
   DE Losses
   DE Ratio

 Devlog:
 -Webscraper is complete and can scrape all data from the /largestclubs page, which includes all competitive members of all clubs